 11.6.
 Where additional unanticipated over-time is to be required of the Union personnel, it is to be offered to the employees on a rotating list basis.
 When the opportunity for additional overtime arises, calls will be made from that list until an eligible employee accepts the overtime.
 If the overtime length is greater than four (4) hours and less than twelve (12) hours, the employee has the option to either retain their position on the list or move their name to the bottom of the list.
 If no employee accepts, the first eligible employee’s name on the list may be contacted and ordered to report to duty.
 A personnel callback (1PC/General Alarm) is not affected by this procedure.

 11.7.
 In the event that the District anticipates the need for overtime coverage from the Union personnel, the District may post a sign-up roster at each staffed fire station.
 This roster will announce the day and times that will need to be filled.
 Employees who are interested and eligible to cover this time may sign the roster.
-Such rosters must remain posted in their designated locations until all employees from each of the three shifts have had the opportunity to observe them.
+Such rosters must remain posted in their designated locations until all employees from each of the three shifts assignments (i.e., A, B, or C) have had the opportunity to observe them.
 After the aforesaid time has been allowed the District may collect the rosters and compare them to the primary revolving overtime list (as described in 11.4. above).
 The employee whose name is highest on the primary list and also present on the sign-up roster will be scheduled for the overtime.
 The district will notify this employee as soon as reasonably possible.

 11.8.
 When employees are called back to respond to an emergency, and they respond and go on duty, a four (4) hour minimum will be credited on their time sheet.
 In this situation, employees must be available to stay on duty at least four (4) hours or as otherwise directed by their supervisor.

 11.9.
-When an employee is working a 48 hour shift or longer and has been allowed less than six hours of continuous sleep, they will be allowed to sleep up to five hours the following day to make up any deficiency in the six hours.
+When an employee is working a regular 48 hour work schedule or longer and has been allowed less than six hours of continuous sleep, they will be allowed to sleep up to five hours the following day to make up any deficiency in the six hours.
 The purpose of this is to allow for a total of six hours for the first sleep period.
 The District may interrupt this time to call for duty to perform public service.

 11.10.
 Trading time.
 Employees shall have the right and with the approval of the District to exchange shifts without limit so long as the person working the trade time is qualified to perform the duties and no overtime is incurred, nor any other additional cost to the District.
+When any Acting in Capacity (AIC) is required during a trade, the limitations above are applicable.
 No employee shall work trade time that will require them to work in excess of seventy-two (72) consecutive hours.
 All shift trades shall be repaid within a reasonable time.
 Employees shall give written notice to their supervisor of the trade as soon as reasonably prudent and notice should be signed by both employees with the times and dates of trade.